BaptisteH3089/ImbLearning/README.md

 | Ratio = 0.11          | 0.8113   | 0.8345    | 0.7912 |
 | Ratio = 0.08          | 0.8091   | 0.8490    | 0.7753 |

+It is a bit surprising that we obtain some better results without oversampling than with the _minority_ criterion.
+Without oversampling, we have a high precision, which means that among observations predicted as class 1, we did not make a lot of misstakes.
+However we have a bad recall which implies that we have predicted only 55% of the minority class observations.
+By fixing the _minority_ criterion, we observe the extreme opposite.
+We have well predicted 85% of the minority class observations but it is because we have predicted too many class 1 as we can see on the bad recall.
+This is due to the fact that too much weight is given to duplicated observations (as there are many of them).
+Then for the different ratios, we achieve the best f1 score with a ratio of 15% (which means 15 observations of class 1 for 100 observations of class 0).
+We also observe that f1 score decreases after 15%.

 - __Insurance dataset__